FabioJrLorenzini/WAC_Analysis_prj/README.md

 2. Executed data profiling and data quality analysis
 3. Higlighted the most important (and worrying) insights about alcohol consumption among countries, also with a deep dive on Italy trend.
 Results shown by using Microsoft Power BI dashoboards.

+Reference file: **"WAC_Analysis_Lorenzini.pdf"**

-(Personal project developed during my attendance at the Master in Business Intelligence & Big Data Analytics @ Milano-Biccocca University)
+Project developed during my attendance at the Master in Business Intelligence & Big Data Analytics @ Milano-Biccocca University.

 ## MIT License